 MOTRS-6 allows 1 bar patterns to be created.
 Each pattern can contain a series of notes, parameter changes and controller events.
-The start-time, pitch, velocity, duration and micro-tune of each note can be adjusted.
+The start-time, pitch, velocity, duration, micro-tune and patch (from 1-5) of each note can be adjusted.
 In pattern mode each 1-bar pattern plays in a loop.
 In pattern record mode the note data can be recorded into the active pattern using incoming MIDI data.